baoduy/hbd.astro-paper/src/content/blog/az-02-pulumi-private-ask-env-architecture.md

 **[Day 03: Automating Secret Management and Centralized Log Monitoring on Azure](/posts/az-03-pulumi-private-ask-credential-log-management)**

-In this guide, we’ll walk you through setting up a secure and scalable infrastructure on Azure by automating secret management using Azure Key Vault and centralized log monitoring with Log Analytics and Application Insights.
+In the next tutorial, we’ll walk you through setting up a secure and scalable infrastructure on Azure by automating secret management using Azure Key Vault and centralized log monitoring with Log Analytics and Application Insights.

 --